 We can all help to save the Miriwoong language.
-The preservation and revitalisation of the language will enable Miriwoong people to reconnect with their heritage.
-This will ensure that the culture of this country will live on.
+The preservation and revitalisation of the language will enable Miriwoong people to reconnect with their heritage, ensuring that the culture of this country lives on.

 MDWg is recognised as both a registered Deductible Gift Recipient (DGR) and a Public Benevolent Institution (PBI).
-The financial support provided by our partners and sponsors directly supports MDWg’s programs and activities.
+The financial support provided by our partners and sponsors directly supports the programs and activities.
 These programs contribute significantly to the preservation and revitalisation of the Miriwoong language and culture.
-We would also like to thank our individual supporters that have contributed to Saving Miriwoong via GiveNow and Good2Give (workplace giving).